Optical calibration systems of the Pacific Ocean Neutrino Experiment: Optical calibration module

 The Calibration Board (CB) hosts both light pulsers and self-monitoring sensor circuitry.
 The light pulsers use the circuit design of the directional flashers (see \cref{sec:directional}) for a total of five light pulser channels in each hemisphere.
 The three default channels use the high-power design described in~\cite{henningsen_picosecond_2023} and are optimized for intensity, with target pulse widths of about \unit[3]{ns} using the EPC2214 GaNFET; the two remaining channels use the faster directional-flash design and are optimized for timing.
 The pulser configurations and selected emitter diodes for the P-CAL, along with their performance characteristics, are given in \cref{tab:diodes-pcal}.
 It is important to note that the opening angles and polarizations are not specified here, as the diffuser effectively randomizes the output light.

-The self-monitoring sensors are the Hamamatsu S2281-01 and S1226-18BK photodiodes, and the MICROFJ-30035 Silicon photomultiplier (SiPM) by onsemi.
-The small S1226 photodiode sits just under the diffuser plug, acting as an internal sensor; the other two measure the diffuser's light output through openings in the shroud.
+The self-monitoring sensors are the Hamamatsu S2281-01~\cite{hamamatsu_si_2015} and S1226-18BK~\cite{hamamatsu_si_2023} photodiodes and the onsemi MICROFJ-30035 Silicon Photomultiplier (SiPM)~\cite{onsemi_jseries_2017}.
+The small S1226 photodiode sits just under the diffuser plug, acting as an internal sensor; the others measure the light output through openings in the shroud.
 This concept and an assembled board are shown in \cref{fig:sketch-cb}.

 All sensor signals are shaped by preamplifier circuitry on the CB and digitized on the mainboard.
 For each photodiode, we use the LMP7721 in a transimpedance amplifier (TIA) configuration, followed by two stages of OPA320 voltage amplifiers, both from Texas Instruments.
 The TIA in the photodiode charge readout channel converts the photocurrent from each light pulse into a positive voltage pulse.
 The subsequent voltage amplifier adds a gain of about $30$ to the low-gain output stage and an additional $30$ to the high-gain output stage.
 This circuitry is applied to each photodiode, providing a total of four output channels for photodiode charge measurements per hemisphere.
 The SiPM has two output pins: a standard (SOUT) and a fast (FOUT) output.
 The latter is an AC-coupled channel that is used for timing and is connected to the Texas Instruments TLV3603 timing discriminator.
 This uses a small tripping voltage to provide rectangular output signals for the pulse start time.
 The SOUT pin is connected to the Texas Instruments LM6171 voltage amplifier, and the signal gain can be tuned by adjusting the intrinsic SiPM gain via its applied reverse bias voltage.
 All circuit schematics are shown conceptually in \cref{fig:pcal-cb-schematics}.